Wood bison: Adaptations

 Researchers believe wood bison are beneficiaries of a natural law known as Bergmann's rule due to their sheer size.
-Their increased body mass over their southern cousin, the plains bison, produces more heat and provides a larger frame on which to store fat for the winter months.
+Their increased body mass over their southern relative, the plains bison, produces more heat and provides a larger frame on which to store fat for the winter.
 This, along with several other adaptations, helps the animal survive in the harsh climate of northern Canada and Alaska.
-The wooly hair that covers the body is such an effective insulator that falling snow will collect on the bison rather than melting, further insulating the animal from the cold.
+The wooly hair that covers the body is such an effective insulator on which falling snow collects rather than melting, further insulating the animal from the cold.
 When food becomes more scarce in the winter, wood bison are also capable of slowing down their metabolic rate.
-The primary benefit is slower digestion rates which means the animals are able to pull more nutrients out of each meal.
+The primary benefit is slower digestion rates, which means the animals are able to pull more nutrients out of each meal.
 This results in fewer necessary feedings to maintain energy demands.
 In addition to greater nutrient absorption, the slower digestion rate means more heat is produced as a byproduct of metabolizing the food, further contributing to maintaining body temperature.

 Although wood bison are native to Canada and Alaska, they have also been introduced to Yakutia, Russia as part of an ongoing species restoration project.
 Yakutia provides similar climatic conditions as in Canada, albeit with colder average temperatures.
-The Northwest Territories in Canada can drop as low as -40 °C during the winter months while areas in Yakutia, such as Oymyakon have been reported to drop as low as -71.2 °C. Despite the frigid temperatures, the bison herd is adapting well to the new environment.
+The Northwest Territories in Canada can drop as low as −60 °C during the winters, while areas in Yakutia, such as Oymyakon have been reported to drop as low as −71.2 °C. Despite the frigid temperatures, the bison herd is adapting well to the new environment.